-- a.
-Employees, elected officials, officers and the public may file a complaint alleging violation of this Conduct Section of the Code with the State's Attorney's Office.
-All complaints must be submitted in writing by using the Ethics & Conduct Complaint Form (see attached). - b.
+- 1. Employees, elected officials, officers and the public may file a complaint alleging violation of this Conduct Section of the Code with the State's Attorney's Office.
+All complaints must be submitted in writing by using the Ethics & Conduct Complaint Form (see attached). - 2.
 Board Members, Employees, and Appointees may also use an anonymous reporting system to submit a complaint alleging violation of this Conduct Section of the Code.
 This reporting system allows the ability to report complaints through a third party who will document and submit the complaint to the State's Attorney's Office anonymously.
 Updates will be provided to the complainant regarding the investigation and ultimate resolution of the complaint through a website maintained by the third party.
-Information regarding this system will be provided by the County through regular communications websites, bulletin boards, emails, and memorandums, as deemed appropriate. - c.
+Information regarding this system will be provided by the County through regular communications websites, bulletin boards, emails, and memorandums, as deemed appropriate. - 3.
 Within three (3) business days of receiving the complaint or inquiry the complainant will be provided with a notification that a complaint has been received.
-In addition, the respondent shall be notified that a complaint has been filed against them and provided a copy of the complaint. - d.
-The Ethics & Oversight Committee members will be notified that a complaint has been received.
-The name of potential violator shall remain anonymous until the initial review is complete and presented to the Committee in Executive Session. - e.
+In addition, the respondent shall be notified that a complaint has been filed against them and provided a copy of the complaint.

+- 4. The Ethics & Oversight Committee members will be notified that a complaint has been received.
+The name of potential violator shall remain anonymous until the initial review is complete and presented to the Committee in Executive Session. - 5.
 The Chair of the Board, CAO, and Lake County State's Attorney's Office shall conduct an initial review.
-In the event that the Chair is named in the complaint, then the Vice Chair of the Board shall be included in the initial review in lieu of the Chair. - f.
+In the event that the Chair is named in the complaint, then the Vice Chair of the Board shall be included in the initial review in lieu of the Chair. - 6.
 The complaint and results of the initial review shall be presented to the Ethics & Oversight Committee during an executive session.
-The board member accused of an alleged violation will not be permitted to participate in any non-public deliberation or be privy to any discussions related to the complaint and alleged violation, at this point. - i.
-Based on the initial review, the complaint may be dismissed by the Committee. - ii.
-If the Committee finds that the complaint is valid, then the Committee shall vote and make a recommendation on the appropriate response.
+The board member accused of an alleged violation will not be permitted to participate in any non-public deliberation or be privy to any discussions related to the complaint and alleged violation, at this point. - a.
+Based on the initial review, the complaint may be dismissed by the Committee. - b.
+If the Committee finds that the complaint is valid, then the Committee shall vote and make a recommendation on the appropriate response. - c.
+If the alleged violation is currently under criminal investigation by the SAO or another law enforcement authority, the committee may decide, after the initial review and by a majority vote, to refrain from voting on the matter until the investigation is complete in order to avoid influencing the investigation.